Quantifying With Only Positive Training Data: Background

 \subsection{Differences between OCQ and PUPE}

 Having described OCQ and PUPE, we stress that, from a practical perspective, algorithms from both research areas are capable of solving the same set of problems interchangeably.
 Therefore, direct comparisons between the methods of such areas are due.
-However, while both methods \textit{can} solve the same set of problems, there is an essential distinction between the problems that they \textit{aim} to solve.
+However, while both methods \textit{can} solve the same set of problems, there is an essential distinction between the problems they \textit{aim} to solve.
 PUPE describes the task as containing exactly two samples: there is no particular interest in modelling a single model that can quantify several test samples.
-Such a description influenced the development of PUPE techniques, and as a result, all of the examined techniques rely on transductive learning on all stages of the quantification process: they do not produce a single model that can be reused, and a costly process must be done for each and all test samples that need be evaluated.
+Such a description influenced the development of PUPE techniques.
+As a result, all of the examined techniques rely on transductive learning at all stages of the quantification process: they do not produce a single model that can be reused.
+Therefore, we need to perform a costly process for each test samples that we need to evaluate.

-On the other hand, OCQ methods create a model that estimates the distribution of the positive class, and with which it is possible to quantify any given sample at a later time.
-As we show in this article, this perspective to the problem provided OCQ techniques with a sizable advantage, in terms of time needed to process a large number of test samples, over PUPE techniques.
+On the other hand, OCQ methods create a model that estimates the distribution of the positive class and quantifies any given sample at a later time.
+As we show in this article, this perspective to the problem provided OCQ techniques with a sizable advantage in terms of time needed to process a large number of test samples over PUPE techniques.

-We also note that in the literature on PUPE, the task is often to estimate either $\mathfrak{c}$ or $P(y(\textbf{x}) = c_+)$, whereas in OCQ we are interested in estimating $p$.
-Note $P(y(\textbf{x}) = c_+)$ is the chance of one observation belonging to the positive class considering \textit{both} labeled data and unlabeled data.
-Also, recall that $\mathfrak{c} = P(s(\textbf{x}) = 1|y(\textbf{x}) = c_+)$, that is, $\mathfrak{c}$ is the ratio of labeled data to unlabeled positive data.
+We also note that in the literature on PUPE, the task is often to estimate either $\mathfrak{c}$ or $P(y(\textbf{x}) = \oplus)$, whereas in OCQ we are interested in estimating $p$.
+Note $P(y(\textbf{x}) = \oplus)$ is the chance of one observation belonging to the positive class considering \textit{both} labeled data and unlabeled data.
+Also, recall that $\mathfrak{c} = P(s(\textbf{x}) = 1|y(\textbf{x}) = \oplus)$, that is, $\mathfrak{c}$ is the ratio of labeled data to unlabeled positive data.
 Both probabilities listed depend on the labeled set, which is intended for training.